dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Questions/sections/051 Sylow Theory.md

 b.
 Classify all groups of order $2p$ and justify your answer.
   For the nonabelian group(s), give a presentation by generators and relations.

+## Fall 2020 #2 $\work$

+Let $G$ be a group of order 60 whose Sylow 3-subgroup is normal.

+a.
+Prove that $G$ is solvable.

+b.
+Prove that the Sylow 5-subgroup is also normal.